brentzundel/rwot11-the-hague/draft-documents/selective-correlation.md

 * **User consent:** Systems may not be in place that allows users to clearly indicate consent for the particular data that is collected.

-## Terminology

-**Correlatable**: Data is said to be correlatable if by examining it that there is a way to determine whether it is associated with sets of other data stored elsewhere.
-This also includes lossy projections of the sets of data such as deterministic hashes that demonstrate that assocation.

-**Decorrelation**: A general term for any process that is used to reduce correlation within data, or cross-correlation with other sets of data, while preserving other useful aspects of the data.

-**Differential Privacy**: A decorrelation process for sharing information about sets of data by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.
-The idea behind differential privacy is that if the effect of making an arbitrary single substitution in the database is small enough, the query result cannot be used to infer much about any single individual, and therefore provides privacy.
-For instance, adding a random number (say 4) from one part of the set and subtracting 4 from another part of the set when the business purpose of the data is total or average.

-**Elide/Elision**: The term elide means "to leave out", and elision is the act or instance of ommitting something.
-(Redaction is a related term

-**Herd Privacy**: The decorrelation choices made by one set vs other data sets may result in correlation.
-Herd privacy process ensures that this doesn't happen by making them indistiguishable from other data sets.

-**Non-correlatable**: If there is no practical way to learn whether a set of data is a projection of a other data, they are said to be noncorrelatable.

-**Nonce**: aka "Number Used Once".
-This is an arbitrary number that is used just once in a cryptographic function such as signatures or encryption, to prevent correlation.
-Note that this is not necessarly a random number, simply a number that is never used again, and in some cases it can be quite valuable for a nonce to be generated deterministically.

-**Quasi-correlatable**: Between projections that are definitely correlatable and definitely noncorrelatable, there are projections that may leak a little information about their data.
-In particular (in no particular order), size, order, use of particular formatting, date/time, location, algorithm usage, and other identifiable patterns.

-**Salt**: This is random data (values and length) that are used as an additional input to a cryptographic function such as a hash of data, encryption, signature, to prevent correlation.

 # Techniques

 ### Elision